bequidox74/oneshot-event-viewer/README.md

 # Preprocessing

-1. Extract game data ([liblcf](https://github.com/EasyRPG/liblcf) for OS14, [rpgtool](https://github.com/melody-rs/rpgtool) for OS16, WME has the data in its game directory).
+1. Extract game data ([EasyRPG Tools](https://easyrpg.org/tools/) for OS14, [rpgtool](https://github.com/melody-rs/rpgtool) for OS16, WME has the data in its game directory).
 1. Run `oneshot_dlg.py` (works with Python 3.13, *maybe* lower), specifying the game edition (`-g os14`) and the path to the extracted data.
 See usage for additional options.